-Our research group is devoted to the synthesis and characterization of functional materials (in particular perovskites for photovoltaics, ion conductors and catalysis materials) with the aim of investigating the structure-properties correlation.
+Our research group is devoted to the synthesis and characterization of novel and advanced functional materials for energy applications, in particular perovskites for photovoltaics, ion conductors and catalysis materials, with the aim of investigating the structure-properties correlation.
 We make large use of several synthesis approaches to explore the preparation of new and optimized materials as well as of state-of-the-art structural determination techniques such as x-ray synchrotron diffraction, neutron diffraction and Pair Distribution Function analysis. (see below)

 Hybrid Organic-Inorganic Perovskites

 We are currently investigating the hybrid organic-inorganic perovskites as top-performing materials for solar cells.
 Our research foucuses on the development of new materials and the realization of lab-scale solar cells.
 In addition, significant efforts are devoted to the comprehension of the structural features that mostly affect the functional properties of the prepared materials.
 Such project is carried out in collaboration with Prof. Quadrelli of the Organic Chemistry division of the Chemistry Dept. and with Prof. Patrini of the Physics Dept of the University of Pavia.